gerbenzaagsma/gerbenzaagsma.github.io/_pages/about.md

   - /about.html
 ---

-I am an Assistant Professor in Contemporary and Digital History at the [Centre for Contemporary and Digital History (C²DH)](https://www.c2dh.uni.lu/) of the University of Luxemburg.
+Hello and welcome.
+I am an Assistant Professor in Contemporary and Digital History at the [Centre for Contemporary and Digital History (C²DH)](https://www.c2dh.uni.lu/) of the University of Luxemburg with research and teaching interests in modern Jewish, digital, public, and music history

 I hold a Ph.D. in modern history from the European University Institute (EUI) in Florence.
 My main research and teaching interests are modern Jewish history, digital history, and music history.